lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 # The current state of quantum computing

 We don't have a large trove of useful quantum algorithms yet.
-In fact, the question of how useful quantum algorithms might ever get is still an open question -- for example, a lot of people who seem to know what they're talking about are pretty sure that quantum computers can't solve NP problems in polynomial time.[^2]

-This was disappointing to learn, since pop science had told me that quantum computers were going to make [travelling salesmen](https://en.wikipedia.org/wiki/Travelling_salesman_problem) really happy.
+In fact, the question of how useful quantum algorithms might ever get is still an open question -- for example, a lot of people who seem to know what they're talking about are pretty sure that quantum computers can't solve NP problems in polynomial time.[^2] This was disappointing to learn, since pop science had told me that quantum computers were going to make [travelling salesmen](https://en.wikipedia.org/wiki/Travelling_salesman_problem) really happy.

 Nevertheless, what quantum algorithms we do have are still pretty useful.
 For example, during the workshop, it was mentioned that a 1000-qubit universal quantum computer could break RSA in a day, compared to months for the current fastest supercomputers.[^3]

 So, what's holding us back from this 1000-qubit universal quantum computer?

-Um, well, basically it's really hard to make these things.
+Um, well... basically it's really hard to make these things.
 There are many factors in evaluating the quality of a quantum computer.
 Here are a few important ones:

 ## Gate fidelity

 Current generation CNOT gates have errors in the range of 5-10%.
-That's really, really awful, especially since many of the more useful algorithms require using a lot of gates.
+This is not _completely_ unusable, but the more useful algorithms require using a lot of gates.
+Current generation gates are effectively unusable for these algorithms.

 Single qubit gates are better, but still have room for improvement.